bsc-iitm/python/ppa/week-4/PPA-9.md

 $$

 <hr>
 The first line of input is a positive integer, $n$, that denotes the dimension of the matrix $A$.
 Each of the next $n$ lines contains a sequence of space-separated integers.
 The last line of the input contains the integer $s$.

 Print the matrix $s \cdot A$ as output.
 Each row of the matrix must be printed as a sequence of space separated integers, one row on each line.
 There should not be any space after the last number on each line.
-If the expected output looks exactly like the actual output and still you are getting a wrong answer, it is because of the space at the end.

 ## Hint